Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling sensations and dizziness.

 If possible, doctors avoid using radiopaque contrast agents in people who have anaphylactoid reactions to such agents.
 However, some disorders cannot be diagnosed without contrast agents.
 In such cases, doctors use contrast agents that are less likely to cause reactions.
 In addition, drugs that block anaphylactoid reactions, such as prednisone and diphenhydramine, are sometimes given before certain contrast agents are injected.

 The heart beats quickly.
 People may feel uneasy and become agitated.
-Blood pressure may fall, causing fainting, and may become dangerously low (shock).
-Other symptoms include dizziness, itchy and flushed skin, coughing, a runny nose, sneezing, hives, and swelling of tissue under the skin (angioedema).
-Breathing may become difficult and wheezing may occur because the throat and/or airways constrict or become swollen.
+Blood pressure may fall, causing fainting, and may become dangerously low (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+Blood pressure is usually low... read more ).
+Other symptoms include dizziness, itchy and flushed skin, coughing, a runny nose, sneezing, hives Hives Hives are red, itchy, slightly elevated swellings.
+The swelling is caused by the release of chemicals (such as histamine) from mast cells in the skin, which cause fluid to leak out of small... read more , and swelling of tissue under the skin (angioedema Angioedema Angioedema is swelling of areas of tissue under the skin, sometimes affecting the face and throat.
+Angioedema can be a reaction to a drug or other substance (trigger), a hereditary disorder... read more ).
+Breathing may become difficult and wheezing may occur because the throat and/or airways narrow or become swollen.
 People may have nausea, vomiting, abdominal cramps, and diarrhea.

 An anaphylactic reaction may progress so rapidly that people collapse, stop breathing, have seizures, and lose consciousness within 1 to 2 minutes.
-The reaction may be fatal unless emergency treatment is given immediately.
+A severe reaction may be fatal unless emergency treatment is given immediately.

 The diagnosis of anaphylactic reactions is usually obvious based on symptoms such as the following: